-- Assignments will be marked by a TA within 2 weeks of the assignment due date where possible. - Individual marks and a detailed marking scheme will be posted on the OWL site once marks are returned. - Questions regarding the marking of assignments should first be directed to the teaching assistant that graded your assignment and then the course instructor assigned to your section if your discussion with the teaching assistant was not satisfactory. - Requests for mark adjustments will only be considered if they are made within 1 week of receiving the assignment mark and have been first discussed with the teaching assistant who marked the assignment.
-Assignment marks will be final after that date. - Requests for mark adjustments will only be considered when they are for adjustments of 5 marks or greater.
+- Assignments will be marked by a TA within 2 week of the assignment due date where possible (weeks with holidays may take additional time). - Individual marks, comments, and a detailed marking scheme will be posted on the OWL site once marks are returned. - Questions regarding the marking of assignments should first be directed to the teaching assistant that graded your assignment and only to the course instructor if your discussion with the teaching assistant was not satisfactory. - Requests for mark adjustments will only be considered if they are made within 1 week of receiving the assignment mark back.
+Assignment marks will be final after 1 week. - Mark adjustments will only be made for errors in grading.
+Students must clearly specify the error they believe the TA made when requesting an adjustment.